kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 `Any` should be used sparingly since it effectively turns the type checker off.
 If the type can be narrowed down to something more specific, that is preferred since over usage of `Any` can undermine the type checker's ability to find bugs in other parts of the code.
+Additionally, `Any` does not benefit our customers who are may be using type checking with our libraries.

 ### Use typing.Union when accepting more than one type